neftjs/neft/element/element/tag.coffee.md

 					if elem is @
 						break

-				# go by indexes in copied parent
+				# walk by indexes in copied parent
 				elem = copiedParent
 				while i-- > 0
 					index = arr[i]